Casey Foothills Landscape Assessment

 The Casey Foothills adjoin Melbourne’s Urban Growth Boundary.
 As a result, the area has been under increased pressure for development in recent years due to nearby suburban areas such as Narre Warren and Berwick.

-hansen partnership was engaged by The City of Casey to prepare a landscape assessment for the area with a broad aim to identify significant landscape areas and protect them accordingly through a landscape management framework which provides recommendations for future planning controls.
+Hansen Partnerhip was engaged by the City of Casey to prepare a landscape assessment for the area with a broad aim to identify significant landscape areas and protect them through a landscape management framework with recommendations for future planning controls.

 A rigorous desktop analysis was undertaken which identified key features and patterns of a variety of elements within the study area including transport, vegetation, heritage, planning controls and landform.
 Landform was scrutinised through a comprehensive viewshed analysis, which identified areas of visual exposure from a large number of key points.
 Thorough site investigations were used to verify the results of the desktop analysis and subsequently formed the basis for the landscape character assessment.

-In conjunction, the outcomes of consultations with the wider community, Aboriginal representative groups and relevant authority groups were used to verify the results of the analysis work against values held by people with an ingrained knowledge of the study area.
+The outcomes of consultations with the wider community, Aboriginal representative groups and relevant authority groups were also used to verify the results of the analysis against values held by people with an ingrained knowledge of the study area.

 The subsequent landscape management framework provided recommendations on how best to holistically manage the land of the Casey Foothills, based on a synthesis of the stakeholder engagement outcomes and previously described analysis work.